sfigg/commercialization-public/customize/desktop/customize-start-layout.md

 </LayoutModificationTemplate>
 ```

-Here is an example showing the **Office 365** suite of tiles in the Start layout:
+This will set the heading of the Office suite of tiles to **Office 365**, to highlight the Office 365 apps you've made available on the device.
+For example:

 ![Start layout with Choice=DesktopBridgeSubscription](images/start-layout-desktopbridgesubscription.png)

 > [!Note]
 > Tile sizes and positions may vary based on the device SKU, region, and the size of the Start layout.

-For older versions of Windows, use the **Create** heading and tile layout by adding the following two tags to `LayoutModification.xml`:
+For older versions of Windows, and for devices shipping to India, China, or Japan, add the following two tags to `LayoutModification.xml`:

 * `<AppendOfficeSuite/>`
 * `<AppendOfficeSuiteChoice Choice="DesktopBridge"/>`

-Here is an example showing the **Create** suite of tiles in the Start layout:
+This will set the heading to **Create**.
+For example:

 ![Start layout with Choice=DesktopBridge](images/start-layout-desktopbridge.png)

 ### Office UWP

-We recommend pre-installing Office UWP on all devices where the screen size is 10 inches or smaller.
+We recommend pre-installing Office UWP on all devices where the screen size is smaller than 10".

-After you've pre-installed Office UWP to the device, use only the `AppendOfficeSuite` tag in `LayoutModification.xml` to properly configure the Start layout.
+After you've pre-installed Office UWP to the device, use only the `AppendOfficeSuite` tag in `LayoutModification.xml` to configure the Start layout.
 For example:

 ```XML
  <LayoutModificationTemplate